DataDog/hiring-engineers/answers.md

 ## Monitoring Data <a name="monitoring"></a>

+Monitors were very easy to set up, with both alert and warning thresholds.
+Here is the monitoring email I received when my custom metric hit >500.

 <img src="screenshots/monitor-email.png" width="700">

 ### Bonus Question

+Downtime scheduling was very clearly located in the same section as monitoring.
 I scheduled downtime as well for M-F 7p-9a and Sat-Sun.

 <img src="screenshots/downtime-email.png" width="700">

 ## Collecting APM Metrics <a name="apm"></a>

+I was able to collect APM metrics via the APM quick setup in the datadog web console.
+By simply running the ddtrace command on the provided flask python app, and accessing a few of the URLs in the app, I was able to get metrics on access time and other attributes for the flask app.

 https://p.datadoghq.com/sb/aa5f65a0f-6c9a9e1a64